-Trans Siberian Railway: Part 3 - Irkutsk to Moscow
+Travelling on the Trans Siberian Railway: Irkutsk to Moscow

 The Trans-Siberian Railroad: Irkutsk to Moscow

-This the third and final part of a three-part series that I have written about my experiences of travelling on the Trans Siberian Railway between Beijing and Moscow.
+This the third and final part of a three-part series that I have written about my experiences of travelling on the world famous epic route between Beijing and Moscow.
 In each of the articles I describe my experience and offer practical tips and advice to anyone considering planning their own trip.

 The three-part series includes the following articles: